 There is love in the air and with themed crafts and treats at every turn, it seems only natural that our reading material should also be Valentine’s Day themed.
 We already have several Valentine’s Day books that we love, but there is always room for more.
-So I rounded up 20 Valentine’s Day Books for kids that we own or I am considering adding to our library.
+So I rounded up 20 Valentine’s Day Books Kids Ages 1 – 9 that we own or I am considering adding to our library.

 I included the recommended ages from the publisher, however, in most cases I think the books are good for younger too.
 For example, my two year old LOVES Pinkalicious.